antecedent/patchwork/README.md

 ### Basics

-Patchwork is a library that implements a type of [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch) in PHP: it makes it possible to attach _filters_ to user-defined functions and methods:
+Patchwork is a library that implements a kind of [monkey patching](http://en.wikipedia.org/wiki/Monkey_patch) in PHP: it makes it possible to attach _filters_ to user-defined functions and methods:

 	Patchwork\filter("Cache::fetch", function() {
 		echo "Fetching something from cache\n";